nicolgit/whoiswho/README.md

 		}
 		```

  2. **WhoIsWho Identity Backend**, exposes API to the frontend.
-This principal can be assigned to the Azure Resources (ex.Subscription,Resource Group, AppService, etc.) that you want the solution will index:
+This principal can be assigned to the Azure Resources (ex.Subscription,Resource Group, AppService, etc.) that you want the solution will index.
+Execute the followind "az cli" command:
 	``` bash
 	az ad sp create-for-rbac --name "WhoIsWhoIdentityBackend --years {numberOfTheYearOfExpirationForGeneratedPassword} --skip-assignment
 	```